Queen's Own Worcestershire Hussars: Between the Wars

 The Regiment returned from Palestine in 1919, under strength, but was quickly reformed and brought up to strength.
 It had become clear during the war that cavalry was obsolete and, in 1922, it was announced that the Worcestershires were to serve as two horsed batteries in the Royal Field Artillery (RFA): 397 at Worcester and 398 at King's Heath, Birmingham.
 Together with 399 and 400 batteries from the Queen's Own Oxfordshire Hussars they formed 100th (Worcestershire and Oxfordshire Yeomanry) Brigade, RFA.
 The horses were replaced by artillery tractors in 1922.
-In 1924 the RFA was subsumed into the Royal Artillery (RA), and the unit was redesignated as an 'Army Field Brigade, RA', serving as 'Army Troops' in 48th (South Midland) Divisional Area.
+In 1924, the RFA was subsumed into the Royal Artillery (RA), and the unit was redesignated as an 'Army Field Brigade, RA', serving as 'Army Troops' in 48th (South Midland) Divisional Area.

 As the British Army rearmed in the years before World War II, the 100th Field Brigade was converted on 28 November 1938 to the anti-tank role as 53rd (Worcestershire and Oxfordshire Yeomanry) Anti-Tank Regiment, RA (RA 'brigades' being redesignated 'regiments' at this time).
 The two QOWH batteries were renumbered as 209 (at Kidderminster) and 210 (at King's Heath) (Queen's Own Worcestershire Hussars Yeomanry) A/T Btys.
 Its 18-pounders were replaced with 2-pounders.
-After the Munich Crisis the TA was doubled in size, and the 53rd A/T Rgt was split in February 1939, the Worcester Yeomanry batteries remaining with the 53rd and expanding to four (209 at Kidderminster, 210 and 211 at King's Heath and 212 at Bewdley), and the QOOH batteries forming a new 63rd A/T Rgt.
+After the Munich Crisis, the TA was doubled in size: the Worcester Yeomanry batteries remained with the 53rd and expanded to four (209 at Kidderminster, 210 and 211 at King's Heath and 212 at Bewdley), and the QOOH batteries formed a new 63rd A/T Rgt.
 Both were officially titled 'Worcestershire and Oxfordshire Yeomanry', taking no account of the actual split.